eldipa/book-of-gehn/posts/hashes/tabulation-hashing/2023-03-30-Tabulation-Hashing.md

 But the dispersion density is much interesting!

-For tabulation hashing we have very high peaks which means smaller dispersion of the measurements.
+For tabulation hashing we have very high peaks that means smaller dispersion of the measurements.

 Tabulation hashing in mostly affected by cache misses as it is primary